Model (art): Diversity of models and students

-Gender roles and stereotypes in society are reflected in a different experience for male and female art models, and different responses when those not in the arts learn that someone is a nude model.
-However, both male and female models tend to keep their modeling career distinct from their other social interactions, if for different reasons.
-Attitudes toward male nudity, issues of homosexuality when male artists work from male models, and some bias in favor of the female form in art may lead to less opportunity for male models.
+Gender roles and stereotypes in society are reflected in different experiences for male and female art models, and different responses when those not in the arts learn that someone is a nude model.
+However, both male and female models tend to keep their modeling careers distinct from their other social interactions, if for different reasons.
+Attitudes toward male nudity, issues of homosexuality when male artists work with male models, and some bias in favor of the female form in art may lead to less opportunity for male models.
 Works of art that include male nudity are much less marketable.

-However, historically this has not been the case (See below).
+Figure on Diversity is an organization that seeks to diversify the field of figurative representation in art education by leading workshops for models and artists.
+Founded in Boston in 2018, it has since moved to Florida, but has an increasing presence online.

 Working as a model

 Posing nude is physically and emotionally challenging, but models find the effort worthwhile and appreciate having a role in the creative arts.

+Phillips reported that some who tried modeling casually found it to be rewarding, and then sought to learn more about the job.
+Some had previously taken an art class and seen other models, but others had relied upon fine-art museums and books for suggestions on how to pose.